Skip to content

 Screenshot 7

-6. Execute "Daily load - ROIAM privileges" and verify:
+6. Execute "Delta load - ROIAM privileges" and verify:

 • Temporary table roiam_%$rep.$NAME%_groups_delta populates as expected.